arjunsudheer/Automation_Scripts/docs/set_up_apps.md

 app_2
 app_3
 app_N

 ```

-Please **DO NOT** leave any blank lines in your file in order to follow the expected format.
+Make sure to end your file with a blank lines in order to follow the expected format.